I've never stayed at a bed-and-breakfast before. What's it like?

 How's the 1899 Inn different from hotels and other B&Bs?

-With only three guest rooms, we're smaller than a lot of bed-and-breakfasts.
-That means we're also very low-key: we're not super formal, we don't have a lot of house policies, and we're friendly with our guests (though we're a bunch of introverts, so we're just as happy to leave folks alone if they want some privacy).
+With only five guest rooms, we're smaller than many bed-and-breakfasts.
+That means we're also very low-key: we're not very formal, we don't have a lot of house policies, and we're friendly with our guests (though we're a bunch of introverts, so we're just as happy to leave folks alone if they want some privacy).
 The innkeepers are relatively young, and while the house is decorated with some antiques, the style is a bit more minimalist: historic colors, Edison-style lights, no pastels, and absolutely no creepy porcelain dolls.
 Since the house is mid-restoration, guests will encounter a few historic quirks here and there.
 The guests who have the best stays with us tend to love history, love food, get off the beaten path when they travel, and be pretty easy-going themselves.

 What do you mean by "quirks?"

 For the most part, pretty innocuous stuff: cracked plaster in a couple rooms, for instance, and plaster being repaired and repainted in others.
-A few double-hung windows in our lesser-used guest rooms have broken ropes, so they need to be propped open.
 A couple of doors are a bit sticky, as are some of the mortise locks on the guest rooms.
 The trim on the second floor is gradually having the paint stripped from it and it's being restored to its original natural wood finish.
 Speaking of the second floor, soundproofing there is pretty limited.
-Fortunately, there's only one guest room on the second floor; often the only other people on that level are the innkeepers.

 Wait... do the innkeepers really live in the house?